Ivellias/Ivellias/README.md

 - 👋 Hi, I’m @Ivellias
-- 👀 I’m interested in video games development in Unity
+- 👀 I’m interested in video games development
-- 🌱 I’m currently learning react and node.js
+- 🌱 I’m currently learning TS, react and node.js
-- 💞️ I’m looking to collaborate on Unity games in particular 2D Unity
-- 📫 How to reach me: discord Ivellias#9999
+- 📫 How to reach me: discord: ivellias

 <!---
 Ivellias/Ivellias is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.